claudiomattera/graph-extractor/Readme.md

 Graph Extractor
 ===============

-A simple program that allows to extract coordinates from an image of a graph.
+A simple program to extract coordinates from an image of a graph.

 Usage
 -----